darasus/ai-blog/content/the-top-software-engineering-trends.md

   applications, and building out new solutions.
 As IoT devices continue to grow in popularity, there will be an increased demand for engineers who specialize in IoT and data architecture.
+intro: >-
+  Software engineers are tasked with finding solutions to complex problems every day.
+The software industry is constantly evolving, and engineers must stay up-to-date on the latest trends and technologies in order to keep their skills current and relevant.

+  Software engineers should expect to see an influx of new software engineering trends in the coming year.
+Engineers need to be ready to adapt their skills and master new techniques as the world of software continues to rapidly change.
+As technology moves forward at a rapid pace, it’s important for engineers to be self-aware, constantly learning about new ways of doing things so that they can continue providing value through their work.

+  Here are some hot software engineering trends you need to know in 2019 and beyond.
+Read on, and get ready for a future filled with opportunities for those who can keep up with these changes.
 ---

 ## Big Data and Machine Learning